 As a writer/director, Mark is an alumnus of the IFP Narrative Lab.
 Mark’s Transmedia project, THE LOST CHILDREN had its New York City Premiere at The Film Society of Lincoln Center, with a combined feature film and live immersive experience.
 Mark's short films have been featured on the Sy-Fy Channel and Slamdance's Anarchy online film competition.

-In the Fall of 2012, Mark began developing his first immersive play, CURRENT:GOOD with Epic Theater Ensemble.
+Mark is currently developing his interactive/immersive play, CURRENT:GOOD with Epic Theater Ensemble.

 A digital veteran of 20 years, Mike has always pushed the boundaries of storytelling and technology.
 He is a recognized leader in the global Transmedia community and is the Co-Founder of the non-profit, immersive storytelling community StoryCode.
 His work at StoryCode has created a vibrant cross-discipline community of innovative creators.
 StoryCode programs immersive media case study presentations, Transmedia education workshops, and Story Hackathons.
 He led in the production of the first-ever Story Hackathon, an event that was covered by Forbes, The Washington Post, and PBS.